srz-zumix/textlint-plugin-review-starter/README.md

 MIT

-If you distribute iutest, you might enjoy the [LICENSE-MIXING](LICENSE-MIXING) document.
+If you distribute textlint-plugin-review-starter, you might enjoy the [LICENSE-MIXING](LICENSE-MIXING) document.